Setup the Codacy Analysis CLI

 If you have ignored issues on Codacy be aware that the CLI will not respect those ignores when printing the results locally.

-When uploading results in Enterprise the ignores will be reflected on Codacy after the analysis finishes.
+When uploading results for Codacy Self-hosted the ignores will be reflected on Codacy after the analysis is complete.

 Please keep in mind the CLI is still in ongoing development and the APIs it uses might be broken without notice.